What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

 “Set point is the weight range in which your body is programmed to function optimally.
 Set point theory holds that one’s body will fight to maintain that weight range.”

 Many of us, even those without active eating disorders, have problems accepting our set point range.
 Much like optimum body temperature, our bodies have an optimum weight or a weight that they function best at.
 Unlike our temperature, however, everyone’s set point is different.
 For example, woman ‘A’ may have a height of 5’6 with a set point of 125lbs.
 However, woman ‘B’ with the exact same height may have a set point of 135lbs.
 Nothing else is different other than their set points which have been pre-determined by a number of factors.

 Although the set point is still technically a theory, many experts agree on its existence in some shape or form.

 “While your genetics never change, your physical makeup and your environment will over time.
 Therefore, it’s important to understand that your set point range won’t always remain the same.”

 How do I know my set point?

-One of the biggest fears for those of us in recovery from anorexia nervosa, is the loss of control.
-Some may argue but anorexia nervosa is largely a control based illness.
+One of the biggest fears for those of us in recovery from anorexia nervosa is the loss of control.
+Some may argue that anorexia nervosa is largely a control-based illness.
 We feel like we lack control in our lives, therefore we turn to the one thing we think that we have complete control over; What we eat.